EmadeddinFarahani/EmadeddinFarahani/README.md

 ### Hello Dear Friend... 👋

-I am Emadeddin Farahani. 😊
+😊I am Emadeddin Farahani.

-A native of Great Iran 🇮🇷 | Teacher of some computer courses 👨‍🏫 | Developer 👨‍💻
+🇮🇷 A native of Great Iran | 👨‍🏫 Teacher of some computer courses  | 👨‍💻 Developer

 Web programmer and developer and computer science lover as well as computer software technology expert.

-## Technical and professional skills:
+### Technical and professional skills:

 ### Programming language
   - PHP   -> 95%
   - JS    -> 80%